Patchloop/CDN-Bypass/README.md

+⚠️ WARNING
+Some users are creating new accounts and claiming to sell or give away my script.
+Do NOT trust them these offers are scams.
+The “free” scripts they provide are encrypted and contain malware.
+I work alone and do not collaborate with anyone.
+If you see someone offering my script from another account, report them

 ## 🎬 Demo video

 > In this video, I demonstrate how CDN-Bypass handles even the toughest Cloudflare protections, including Turnstile